Or how to tell a breeder from a quack:

 Next to the number of dogs, the number of breeds is an indicator of how serious a breeder really is.
 If a breeder has 4 or 5 different breeds, he should probably make up his mind.
 Could it be that they are more interested in variety on the sales menu than their respective breed?
 If a breeder has only one or two breeds, but has frequently switched breeds, could it be that they are following market trends?

-If a breeder spends $1000 or $1200 on a dog with breeding rights, he bought it from a mill or a backyard breeder.
-Decent pets from decent breeders start at around $1200-1500, in many areas more.
-The going rate for documented quality and health is around $2000-2500.
+If a breeder spends $2000 or $2500 on a dog with breeding rights, he bought it from a mill or a backyard breeder.
+Decent pets from decent breeders start at around $2800-3000, in many areas more.
+The going rate for documented quality and health is around $3200-4000.
 However, for this PET PRICE, NO reputable breeder will give breeding rights.
-A well bred Havanese with full breeding rights starts at $2500-3000 but averages more likely $3500-4000, and goes easy above $4-6000.
-Our champions Marshall and Gatsby both were above $5000, and worth every penny.
+A well bred Havanese with full breeding rights will cost about 50% more or come with stipulations such as a puppy back clause.

-I have not found a suitable breeding dog for under $2000 (and that was back in 1998) that showed conformity and had a trackable health history.
-Ask your breeder where they bought their dogs or boldly ask how much they spent on them.
+Ask your breeder where they bought their dogs and boldly ask how much they spent on them.

 Next to the selection of breeding stock from healthy ancestors and preventive treatments for preventable diseases, food is a major factor in producing healthy pups as well as keeping your puppy healthy.